-(1) In cases where the Company issues shares at a premium, whether for cash or otherwise, a sum equal to the aggregate amount of the premium received on those shares has been transferred to "Securities Premium".
+(1) In eases where the Company issues shares at a premium, whether for each or otherwise, a sum equal to the aggregate amount of the premium secrived on those shares has been transferred to "Securities Premium."
 The Company may issue fully paid-up bonus shares to its members out of the securities premium and to buy-back of shares.

-(2) Capital redemption reserve represents the amount transferred on account of buy back of CCCPS Class 'B'.

-(3) The share options outstanding reserve : The share options based payment reserve is used to recognize the grant date fair value of options issued to employees under employee stock option plan.
+- (2) Capital redemption reserve represents the amount transferred on account of buy back of CCCPS Class 'B' - (3) The share options outstanding reserve: The share options based payment reserve is used to recognize the grant date fair value of options issued to employees under employees stock option plan

-10 Financial liabilities
+10 Financial Habilities

-10.1 Borrowings
+10.1 Borrowing